 If you need help now

-If you need someone to talk with in a moment of distress, trained, compassionate crisis counselors can listen and offer support with finding helpful ways to cope.
+If you need someone to talk with during a moment of distress, trained, compassionate crisis counselors can listen and offer support with finding helpful ways to cope.

 Here’s another myth you’ve probably come across: Suicide is a selfish act.